 The RF window in the MR control room is often suggested as a possible emergency access point.
 However, the MHRA guidelines state "It will be very difficult to break the control room window as it may consist of four layers of glass with mesh bonded between each of 2 layers".
-This was echoed by a RF cage manufacturer representative who stated it "would be quicker to dismantle the door" (George Byers, 2021 personal communication).
+This was echoed by a RF cage manufacturer representative who stated it "would be quicker to dismantle the door" (George Byers, Marstrut, 2021 personal communication).

-- 1. McCann AJ, McKenna L, Wilson PC, Kanal E & McGrath C (2019) "Scanner Room Doors An Overlooked Hazard in MRI?, IPEM MR Safety Update - 2.
+- McCann AJ, McKenna L, Wilson PC, Kanal E & McGrath C (2019) "Scanner Room Doors - An Overlooked Hazard in MRI?, IPEM MR Safety Update - 2.
 MHRA Safety Guidelines for MRI Equipment in Clinical Use v4.3 February 2021

-- 1. Most incidents have occurred in RF doors with mechanical handles.
-These are less common in newer MRI sites. - 2.
-The more common fixed handle designs are less likely to fail. - For MR scan room doors with powered mechanisms, the emergency override should allow the door to open in most cases - Some sites have an emergency exit or a hatch in the door that would allow the patient to escape or staff to enter to attend to the patient. - 5.
-If the patient is able, it is possible they can remove themselves from the scanner and assist with dislodging the door. - Where these incidents have occurred, sites have reported estates were able to open the door or they could break the RF window - 7.
-All departments should have a hammer (similar to those near emergency exits on trains) in the event the RF window needs to be smashed. - 8.
-A preventative maintenance schedule should be in place for scanner room doors.
-This should include repair or replacement of loose or twisted RF fingers, and cleaning of deposits around door frames and floor sills which may cause sticking. - 9.
+- 1. Staff must raise any issues that might affect the ability for the RF door to open (e.g. issues with door handle or locking mechanism) with radiology management and also inform MRI Physics.
+It is recommended that the RF door issues are corrected promptly to minimise the risk of the door becoming jammed shut. - Most incidents have occurred in RF doors with mechanical handles.
+These are less common in newer MRI sites.
+The more common fixed handle designs are less likely to fail but have still become jammed. - 3.
+For MR scan room doors with powered mechanisms (e.g. electronic or pneumatic latches), the emergency override should allow the door to open in most cases. - 4.
+Some sites have an emergency exit or a hatch in the door that would allow the patient to escape or staff to enter to attend to the patient. - 5.
+If the patient is able, it is possible they can remove themselves from the scanner and assist with dislodging the door. - 6.
+Where these incidents have occurred, sites have reported estates were able to open the door or break the RF window.
+To make it easier and quicker for estates to accurately drill the door, sites may wish to take and retain a photo of the opened doors to show the locking mechanism. - 7.
+Sites may opt to have a preventative maintenance schedule in place for scanner room doors.
+Alternatively, sites may opt to organise repairs on a case by case basis.
+This should include repair or replacement of loose or twisted RF fingers, and cleaning of deposits around door frames and floor sills which may cause sticking. - 8.
 Security locks (e.g. dead bolts) should be separate from the closing/latching mechanism, and should be openable from inside the room without need of a key.
-They should not be engaged while the room is occupied as this presents an additional risk of entrapment.
-Other security measures (i.e. zoning, access control, physical barriers) should be in place during scanning hours to prevent unauthorised entry to the room. - 10.
-During design or renovation, MRI departments should opt for doors less likely to fail through mechanical fatigue (e.g. push-closed, fixed-handle designs). - 11.
-However, no design is immune from failure or compromise (e.g. jamming due to the presence of a foreign body), therefore designing multiple entrances to the scanner room should be considered where possible.
+They should not be engaged while the room is occupied as this presents an additional risk of becoming trapped.
+Other security measures (i.e. access control, physical barriers) should be in place during scanning hours prevent to unauthorised entry to the room. - 9.
+During design or renovation, MRI departments should opt for doors less

 Whilst access to the MR scan room will be restored, it may take some time.
 This may be a risk for vulnerable patients or in the event of an emergency situation.
 These more critical circumstances may require faster escalation.
+There are ongoing efforts to get a clear work instruction from the RF door manufacturers on how to quickly dismantle the doors.